$\sqrt{n}$-consistent parameter estimation for systems of ordinary differential equations: bypassing numerical integration via smoothing: Introduction

-We conclude the discussion in this section by noting that when modelling various processes, some authors prefer not to specify the righthand side of \eqref{system} explicitly (the latter amounts to explicit specification of the $F(\cdot,\cdot)$ in \eqref{system}), but simply assume that the righthand side of \eqref{system} is some unknown function of $x,$ i.e.\ is given by $F(x(t))$ with $F$ unknown, and proceed to its estimation via nonparametric methods, see e.g.\ \citet{ellner}.
+We conclude the discussion in this section by noting that when modeling various processes, some authors prefer not to specify the right-hand side of \eqref{system} explicitly (the latter amounts to explicit specification of the $F(\cdot,\cdot)$ in \eqref{system}), but simply assume that the right-hand side of \eqref{system} is some unknown function of $x,$ that is, is given by $F(x(t))$ with $F$ unknown, and proceed to its estimation via nonparametric methods, see, for example,~\cite{ellner}.
 This has an advantage of safeguarding against possible model misspecification.
-However, the question whether one has or has not to specify $F$ explicitly appears to us to be more of a philosophical nature and boils down to a discussion on the use of parametric or nonparametric models, i.e.\ whether one has strong enough reasons to believe that the process under study can be described by a model as in \eqref{system} with $F$ known or not.
+However, the question whether one has or has not to specify $F$ explicitly appears to us to be more of a philosophical nature and boils down to a discussion on the use of parametric or nonparametric models, that is, whether one has strong enough reasons to believe that the process under study can be described by a model as in \eqref{system} with $F$ known or not.
 We do not address this question here, because an answer to it obviously depends on the process under study and varies from case to case.
-For a related discussion see \citet{hooker}.
+For a related discussion, see \cite{hooker}.

-The rest of the paper is organised as follows: in the next section we will detail the approach that we use and present its theoretical properties.
-In particular, we will show that under appropriate conditions our two-step approach leads to a consistent estimator with a $\sqrt{n}$ convergence rate, which is the best possible rate in regular parametric models\footnote{It is claimed in \citet{liang} that their two-step estimation procedure leads to a faster rate than $\sqrt{n},$ which is impossible.
-Indeed, their Theorem 2 and its proof are incorrect.}.
-Section \ref{discussion} contains a discussion on the obtained results together with simulation examples.
-The proofs of the main results are relegated to Section \ref{proofs}, while the Appendices contain some auxiliary statements.
+The rest of the paper is organised as follows: in the next section, we will detail the approach that we use and present its theoretical properties.
+In particular, we will show that under appropriate conditions our two-step approach leads to a consistent estimator with a $\sqrt{n}$ convergence rate, which is the best possible rate in regular parametric models.\footnote{ It is claimed in \cite{liang} that the two-step estimation procedure suggested there leads to a faster rate than $\sqrt{n},$ which is impossible.
+Indeed, Theorem 2 of \cite{liang} and its proof are incorrect.} Section \ref{discussion} contains a discussion on the obtained results together with simulation examples.
+The proofs of the main results are relegated to Section \ref{proofs}, while Appendix \ref{apps} contains some auxiliary statements.